Secrets lifecycle and responsibilities¶

 - Kubernetes

-Optional DR artefact used only when required by DR policy or when the vault bundle scope is intentionally insufficient for recovery.
+Optional DR record used only when required by DR policy or when the vault bundle scope is intentionally insufficient for recovery.

 Example location: